Swarthmore College to Continue Deer Population Management in 2017-18

 In planning for this initiative the College has once again taken extensive measures to ensure the safety of all who use the woods.
 Highly trained sharpshooters, who are Pennsylvania Game Commission licensed professionals, will conduct the cull at pre-approved sites.
 The cull will take place during times when there is little traffic in the woods.
 In addition, the areas in which the cull will take place will be posted with no trespassing signs for the duration of the cull and all trails on the College's property close to where the activity will take place will be marked off limits.

 Since 2009, the Pennsylvania Game Commission has required that a public hunt be conducted in conjunction with any cull.
 Acting in accordance with this state regulation, the College will grant archery hunting rights to a select group of hunters, specifying when and where they may hunt.
 They will be required to hunt from tree stands, away from trails, and at least 50 yards from inhabited buildings.
-The hunt will occur during the College's fall and Thanksgiving breaks which fall within the state's traditional archery season that runs September through December.
+The hunt will occur during the College's fall and Thanksgiving breaks and, on the west side of Crum Creek only, between October 30 and November 10.
+The hunt falls within the state's traditional archery season that runs September through December.

 In 2003, a Conservation and Stewardship Plan for the Crum Woods was completed by Natural Lands Trust and Continental Conservation.
 That report concluded an overabundance of deer topped the list of factors threatening the woods.
 Excessive deer browsing is severely limiting the ability of the forest to regenerate naturally and is altering the structure and composition of the forest.
 For example, deer are consuming nearly all of the native oak saplings.
 As old oak trees age and die, there are few younger trees left to grow and fill in the canopy and to provide habitat for other animals.
 Non-native plant species that are not part of the deer diet are replacing the native species in the woods.